About the Journal

 Universities need to move towards a knowledge democracy, which embraces multiple epistemologies, knowledge created and represented in various ways, and the sharing of knowledge through open access channels, as we aim to decolonise and transform higher education in the 21st century (Hall and Tandon 2017: 13).

 For the continent of Africa, the engagement of higher education institutions with communities is imperative if we are to address and challenge the horror of civil wars, the problems of social injustice, poverty, corruption, unemployment and epistemic injustice as examples of some of the almost insurmountable struggles confronting Africa.
-An African journal of higher education community engagement has a critical role to play in promoting a global South perspective of the scholarship of engagement, building community engagement as a discipline and highlighting the importance of community-university partnerships for addressing some of the issues of development that beset the continent.
+An African journal of higher education community engagement has a critical role in promoting a global South perspective of the scholarship of engagement, building community engagement as a discipline and highlighting the importance of community-university partnerships for addressing some of the issues of development that beset the continent.

-There is a noteworthy gap in terms of spaces where South African and African community-engaged researchers (both in the university and community) can publish and contribute to academic discourse on community engagement and community development issues.
+There is a noteworthy gap in spaces where South African and African community-engaged researchers (both in the university and community) can publish and contribute to academic discourse on community engagement and community development issues.
 Community engagement for the African continent needs to be established on philosophies and theories relevant to Africa's history and context, which resonates to varying degrees with other countries of the global South.
 An African Journal of Community Engagement has the potential to provide a space for African perspectives on the contribution of community engagement in higher education.

 Focus, Aim and Objectives of AJHECE

-• Grow community engagement as a discipline with philosophies, theories and praxis relevant to the African context, and a practice that contributes to the various dimensions (social, economic, cultural, psychological, spiritual, and political) of human and community development.
+• Grow community engagement as a discipline with philosophies, theories and praxis relevant to the African context and a practice that contributes to the various dimensions (social, economic, cultural, psychological, spiritual, and political) of human and community development.

 • Embed community engagement in all activities of the university, especially research, and signal the importance of scholarly work on community-university partnerships.